Huntington University logo.

 Learning Opportunities

 When you study kinesiology at Huntington University, a host of learning opportunities are available right at your fingertips.
-From state-of-the-art equipment to the seasoned experience of field experts (included HU's own certified therapy dog), you will have a well-rounded education that will prepare you for a job in your chosen field.
+From state-of-the-art equipment to the seasoned experience of field experts, you will have a well-rounded education that will prepare you for a job in your chosen field.

 And if your chosen field is occupational therapy, Huntington University is a one-stop-shop.
 From our new occupational therapy assistant program to our doctor of occupational therapy program, you can do it all right here at HU.